ast-grep/ast-grep.github.io/website/catalog/tsx/index.md

 This page curates a list of example ast-grep rules to check and to rewrite TypeScript with JSX syntax.

-:::danger TypeScript and TSX are different.
+:::danger TSX and TypeScript are different.
-TypeScript is a typed JavaScript extension and TSX is a further extension that allows JSX elements.
+TSX differs from TypeScript because it is an extension of the latter that supports JSX elements.
-They need different parsers because of [conflicting syntax](https://www.typescriptlang.org/docs/handbook/jsx.html#the-as-operator).
+They need distinct parsers because of [conflicting syntax](https://www.typescriptlang.org/docs/handbook/jsx.html#the-as-operator).

 In order to reduce rule duplication, you can use the [`languageGlobs`](/reference/sgconfig.html#languageglobs) option to force ast-grep to use parse `.ts` files as TSX.
 :::